Johnny Depp Wins Defamation Suit Against Ex-Wife Amber Heard - E! Online

 More than six weeks after the trial centered around Depp's $50 million defamation lawsuit against his ex-wife began in a Virginia courtroom, a jury reached a decision.
 After 13 hours of deliberations, the jury ruled that Heard was liable of defaming Depp.

 The jury awarded $10 million to Depp in compensatory damages and $5 million in punitive damages.
+Fairfax County Circuit Court Judge Penney Azcarate later reduced the punitive damages to $350,000, which is the state's statutory cap or legal limit, making his total damages $10.4 million.

 As for Heard's countersuit, the jury awarded the actress $2 million in compensatory damages.